lyxal/Keg/README.md

 _Note that the `.` function prints the last item on the stack as an integer._

 ### Input and Output
 _Keg_ has two output functions and one input function.
 When taking input from the user, the next line from the Standard Input and push the ascii value of each character onto the stack.
-It will then push -1 onto the stack to sigify the end of input (input as integers will be coming in a later version of _Keg_). _Edit: input will not push -1 anymore, as this is not useful in practical competitions._ Input is taken using the `?` command, as shown in the example program:
+It will not push -1 anymore onto the stack to sigify the end of input (input as integers will be coming in a later version of _Keg_).
+Input is taken using the `?` command, as shown in the example program:

     ?(!|,)